biomed-AI/GraphCS/README.md

 # Runing your own data
+you can follow the format of the dataset example stored in the folder `example_data` to prepare your own dataset and put it into the folder `example_data`.
+Then, Execute the following commands.

 - pre_process raw data: cd data_preprocess; Rscript data_preprocess.R  your_data_name
 - construct graph: cd graph_construction; python graph.py  --name your_data_name